luminar-organization/core/README.md

 ---

-For more information about Luminar, visit our [website](https://luminar.github.io/) or check out our [documentation](https://luminar-docs.github.io)
+For more information about Luminar, visit our [website](https://luminar-organization.github.io/)